rwaldron/idiomatic.js/readme.md

 <li>Or you can pass it an object: myModel.set({ key1: 'value1', key2: 'value2'});</li>
 </ul>
 <p><br>
 <b>fetch</b>: generally, this is the method used to get data from the server.
-The default implementation allows you to easily mirror the server side data on the clientside, but this is generally more used in true RESTful situations.
+The default implementation allows you to easily mirror the server side data on the clientside, but this is generally more used in true RESTful situations. **This will not clear out your model, but rather extends the attributes of your model**.
 Side note: we at Datu sometimes repurpose the fetch method to be a semantic way of getting data.</p>
 <p><br>
 <b>parse</b>: a method that can be defined so as to parse the raw AJAX response.
 For example, if you have a date coming back in the response, by setting a parse method, you can handle the date parsing for that model, and any other model of the same type with one defined method that is called from parse.</p>
 <p><br>
 <b>Backbone.sync</b>: While not truly attached to a backbone model specifically, it is the primary method of making asynchronous calls.
 It takes three parameters: 1) a string that represents a HTTP verb.
 In our code, you'll see 'read' (GET), and 'create' (POST).
 2) the model or collection to be read/saved.
 3) options.
 These can be the callback methods as well as any other jquery request options.</p>

+<h5>Validation</h5>
+<p>Here at Datu we use a <a href="https://github.com/thedersen/backbone.validation" target="_blank">validation plugin</a> for validating backbone models.
+Please only use this method for validation<p>

 <h3 id="Backbone_Collections">Backbone Collections</h3>
 <p>Much like how a model often represents a row of table data, a collection often represents the entire table itself -- in other words it is an ordered set of models.
 At a high level, you can think of it like a JSON array of objects: [{model1}, {model2}, {model3}, ... ]</p>